 ATSC 113 is designed to be a fun way to learn more about the weather, as applied to case-studies in sailing, flying, and snow sports.
 Each week we explore a new case study where we put you in the virtual “drivers seat” as the skipper, pilot, or snow-boarder.
 Via individual and group activities online, you decide on the best course of action for each case-study event (a difficult sailing, an aircraft accident, a snowboard hazard).
+Most of the case studies are for southwestern Canada near Vancouver, with a few elsewhere in North America.
 You can find more info about this course at www.eoas.ubc.ca/courses/atsc113.

 This course is open to all students of any year and any major.
 No prerequisites.
 This counts as a science course.
 Students do not need any prior background or experience in sailing, flying or snow sports.

 For those students who already have expertise in some of these areas, we offer links to advanced info.
 But this extra info is not required for this course – – you can still earn full marks without it.

 Available Course Sections